Louis Roeder

-Louis Roeder (28 January 1835 – 20 February 1918) was a prominent German-American blacksmith, businessman, and politician who played a significant role in shaping early Los Angeles.
+Louis Roeder (January 28, 1835 – February 20, 1918) was a prominent German-American blacksmith, businessman, and politician who played a significant role in shaping early Los Angeles.
 Known for his pioneering efforts in land development and his term on the Los Angeles Common Council, Roeder's legacy extends across various aspects of the city's growth, particularly in the fields of real estate and civic leadership.

 Early life and career

 Born in Darmstadt, Germany, in 1835, Roeder emigrated to New York City in 1851, at the age of 15.
-He lived in New York for six years before hearing "wonderful stories of California."
+He lived in New York City for six years before hearing "wonderful stories of California."
 Though not interested in the California Gold Rush, Roeder decided to make the journey west.
 He traveled via the Isthmus of Panama and arrived in San Francisco, then made his way south to San Pedro aboard the steamship *Senator*.

 After arriving in Los Angeles, he stayed briefly at the Bella Union Hotel near the Los Angeles Plaza, one of the city's most well-known establishments at the time.